Backup & Restore

 Bundles include workspace bind-mount files

-/workspace, agent memory markdown, anything mounted into the agent container — all included in the bundle.
+/workspace, the crew and per-agent memory trees under /crew, anything mounted into the agent container — all included in bundles at format_version 3 and above (see the memory warning under Bundle layout for what v1 and v2 bundles actually contain).
+Workspace-scope bundles also carry the content-addressed memory-version blob store ({MemoryRoot}/versions) behind memory_versions rows — see Memory-version blobs.
 AGE encryption is the only defence; treat a .tar.zst like any other backup of source code and credentials./secrets is the only directory NEVER included

 /secrets is the only directory NEVER included